TheodorosAnastasiadis/TheodorosAnastasiadis/README.md

 - 👋 Hi, I’m @TheodorosAnastasiadis
 - 👀 I’m interested in Back End Development and Web Development
-- 🌱 I’m currently learning C,Java,Pyhton
+- 🌱 I’m currently learning C,Java,Pyhton,Bash
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Via email: theodorosanastasiadis15@gmail.com
-- 😄 Pronouns: he\him
-- ⚡ Fun fact: ...

 <!---
 TheodorosAnastasiadis/TheodorosAnastasiadis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.